 5. You’ll need accessories for a successful egg hunt

 From invitations to baskets or buckets for the children to collect the eggs into banners and decorations, accessories add a little extra flair to the whole event.
-There are special egg hunt sets, including cardboard baskets and signposts.
+There are unique egg hunt sets, including cardboard baskets and signposts.

 6. Avoid competition

 Every child wants to find the most eggs, but in my experience, competition can leave you in tears and heartache, and for some, the hunt loses all its charm.
 I opted for a limited number of children, divided the colored eggs equally, told them from the start how many they had to find, and marked each egg with the initials of the children’s names.
-This way, there were no arguments and everything went smoothly.
+This way, there were no arguments, and everything went smoothly.

 7. At the end, reward the children

 Even if you have organized a non-competitive game, end the hunt with a prize, either a valuable prize for the person who found the golden egg or an exchange system.